natiginfo/algo-and-data/src/content/index.md

 ## Registering to Open University course

 You can register to the course from [HERE](https://koulutus.centria.fi/koulutukset/software-development/).
-This course is open until 14.8.2022 and has only one final deadline at the end.

 # Learning goals